-The office of the Auditors of Public Accounts presently consists of 123 employees, including the state auditors.
-We are assisted in the management of the office by two deputy state auditors.
-One focuses on audit quality control and the other focuses on our overall operations.
-The audit operations staff is currently composed of 106 employees organized into six audit groups, with each group under the general direction of an administrative auditor.
-Included within these groups are a seven-member Performance Audit Unit and an eightmember Information Systems Audit Unit.
-The Information Systems Audit Unit is responsible for audit support, data analytics, security, and web development.
-Other units provide various support services including a two-person Administration Unit that performs the operational functions (human resources, procurement, etc.) of the office, a twoperson Communications Unit that assists with internal and external communications, and a one-person Desktop Support Unit that provides user support for our information technology systems and equipment.
+The office of the Auditors of Public Accounts presently consists of 125 employees, including the state auditors.
+We are assisted in the management of the office by two deputy state auditors, with one focused on audit quality control and the other focused on our overall operations.
+The audit operations staff is currently composed of 108 employees organized into six audit groups, with each group under the general direction of an administrative auditor.
+Included within these groups are an eight-member Performance Audit Unit and a seven-member Information Technology Audit Unit.
+The Information Technology Audit Unit is responsible for information technology systems administration and support, data analytics and audit support, web development, and technologybased security and internal control reviews.
+Other units provide various support services including a two-person Administration Unit that handles the office's operational functions (human resources, procurement, etc.), a two-person Communications Unit that assists with internal and external communications, and a one-person Desktop Support Unit that provides user support for our information technology systems and equipment.